Third-hand smoke: Public awareness and solutions

-Third-hand smoke is a relatively newly postulated concept, and public awareness of it is lower than that of second-hand smoke.
+Third-hand smoke is a relatively newly postulated and initially controversial concept, and public awareness of it is lower than that of passive smoke.
 A 2013 study with six focus groups in metro and rural Georgia (USA) asked participants whether they had heard of THS, most of the participants had not heard about it and did not know what third-hand smoke was.
-Research on THS is growing, but it does not compare to the 40 years of research on the effects of second-hand smoke.
-Yet, it is estimated that 5%-60% of second-hand smoke-related harm may be attributable to third-hand smoke exposure.
-THS poses such a risk because its exposure can linger much longer than second-hand smoke.
-Third-hand smoke-contaminated surfaces like carpet, walls, and car interiors are also especially hard to clean, whereas second-hand smoke can be removed with ventilation.
+Research on THS is growing, but it does not compare to the 40 years of research on the effects of passive smoke.
+Yet, it is estimated that 5%-60% of passive smoke-related harm may be attributable to third-hand smoke exposure.
+THS poses such a risk because its exposure can linger much longer than passive smoke.
+Third-hand smoke-contaminated surfaces like carpet, walls, and car interiors are also especially hard to clean, whereas passive smoke can be removed with ventilation.

 Smoking rates in the United States have fallen considerably from 42.4% in 1965 to 17.8% in 2016.
 However, the downward trend is slowing, and it is estimated that 23% to 42% of adults in America with low education or living in poverty still smoke.
 This exposes millions of nonsmokers, many of whom are children.

 THS awareness campaigns are growing and primarily focus on the health risks for young children.
 A 2014 study published in Pediatrics demonstrated that parents are more likely to attempt to quit smoking if they become convinced that third-hand smoke is harmful to children and are more likely to have smoke-free home and car policies if they are aware of the dangers of third-hand smoke.
 It was recommended for parents to safeguard their children by ensuring they have a smoke-free zone.
 One such way recommended for smokers to protect family, friends, and others is by smoking outside and showering and changing clothes before coming into contact with others.
 However, research has shown that parents who are heavy smokers (> 10 cigarettes per day) are less likely to believe that third-hand smoke is harmful to children.
 Third-hand smoke is one of the issues promoting indoor smoking bans, especially supported by performers such as musicians, who are forced to bring third-hand smoke contamination into their homes through contaminated instruments and cases.

+Fourth- and fifth-hand smoke

+More controversially, the related concepts of fourth-hand smoke and even fifth-hand smoke have also been proposed as well to refer to further orders of theoretical contamination from tobacco smoke.